Wednesday 12th Jun 2019

 Learn to be bold but not a bully.
 It takes boldness to win the day.
 To build your influence, you’ve got to walk in front of your group.
 You’ve got to be willing to take the first arrow, tackle the first problem, and discover the first sign of trouble.

 Be proud but not arrogant.
 It takes pride to win the day.
 It takes pride to build your ambition.
-It takes pride in community.
-It takes pride in cause, in accomplishment.
+It takes pride in the community.
+It takes pride in the cause, in accomplishment.
 But the key to becoming a good leader is being proud without being arrogant.
-In fact I believe the worst kind of arrogance is arrogance from ignorance.
-It’s when you don’t know that you don’t know.
+In fact, I believe the worst kind of arrogance is arrogance from ignorance.
+It’s when you don’t know what you don’t know.
 Now that kind of arrogance is intolerable.
 If someone is smart and arrogant, we can tolerate that.
 But if someone is ignorant and arrogant, that’s just too much to take.

 Develop humor without folly.
 That’s important for a leader.
 In leadership, we learn that it’s okay to be witty, but not silly.
 It’s okay to be fun, but not foolish’.

 It’s about doing the RIGHT thing rather than doing things right.
 It’s not a popularity contest.

 Being a leader isn’t about being liked.
 It’s about doing what is right.

 So many leaders are afraid of conflict, they have a deep-seated need to be popular and cherished.
 They hate ruffling feathers and making waves.
 They are insecure and not comfortable in their own skin.
 But great leaders are different.

 They fearlessly make tough calls.
 They speak the truth.
 They run their own race, making the right decisions and worrying little about public opinion.
 They care about being fair, doing what’s right and getting results based on those right decisions.
 They are courage in action!